CMoonBack/Computational-geometry/README.md

 # Computational Geometry library

 This repository contains a library of computational geometry implemented in Moonbit.
 The library provides a variety of correlation operations for calculating geometry, and is expected to cover the following areas: point-line correlation, polygon correlation, triangle correlation, circle correlation, convex hull correlation, 3D geometric correlation, etc.

-At present, the algorithm of point and line correlation has been implemented, including the algorithm of some relationships between points and lines and line segments.

 ## Features